Paul Jacobs (Flemish writer)

 Paul Jacobs (born in Mortsel, near Antwerp, 24 January 1949) is a Flemish radio and television producer and writer.

 Education

-Jacobs briefly attended the Hogeschool van Audiovisuele Communicatie, RITCS, in Brussels, but was asked to leave for talking too much.
+Jacobs briefly attended the Hogeschool van Audiovisuele Communicatie, RITCS, in Brussels, but never finished his studies.

 Radio and television

 Jacobs started his career when he was 22, as a writer and reporter with the BRT 1 radio programme Dagboek, produced by Jan Geysen.
 The programme was controversial and ran for only a year, but Geysen's name opened doors.
 For the next ten years Jacobs was able to freelance as a writing journalist and reporter for several radio programmes with BRT 2 Omroep Antwerpen.

 In 1981 he became a producer with Radio 1.
 Until his retirement in 2005 he created several radio shows, e.g. Het Vermoeden, De Taalstrijd and Vriend & Vijand, in which he interviewed 200 celebrities in Belgium and the Netherlands.

 For VRT television he developed the quizzes Jij of Wij, De IQ-Kwis (with Herman Van Molle), Kennis van Zaken and De Tekstbaronnen.
 His De Rechtvaardige Rechters was a panel game show that ran for almost ten years.